jludvice/currency-demo/README.md

 Application is composed of web interface on `http://locahost:8080/DEPLOYMENT-NAME/` and it calls rest resources on `http://locahost:8080/DEPLOYMENT-NAME/services/*`

-There is one route prepared for you on `http://localhost:8080/DEPLOYMENT-NAME/services/currencies`.
+There is one camel route prepared for you.
+It provides list of available currencies on url `http://localhost:8080/DEPLOYMENT-NAME/services/currencies`.
 It's used to populate list of available currencies on web page.

-There is servlet named `CamelServlet` with servlet mapping `/services/*` Camel routes producing `servlet` endpoints will be bound to this servlet by default.
+There is servlet named `CamelServlet` with servlet mapping `/services/*`.
+Camel routes producing `servlet` endpoints will be bound to this servlet by default.

 ### Route 'rates'